flant/addon-operator/README.md

 # Installation

 You may use the prepared image [flant/addon-operator](https://hub.docker.com/r/flant/addon-operator) to install Addon-operator in a cluster.
-The image comprises a binary addon-operator file as well as several required tools: helm, kubectl, jq, bash.
+The image comprises a binary addon-operator file as well as several required tools: helm, tiller, kubectl, jq, bash.

 The installation incorporates the image building process with *files of modules and hooks*, adding the necessary RBAC rights and launching image in the cluster.
-You may find a preshaped files and commands in the /examples directory.
+You may find a pre-shaped files and commands in the /examples directory.

 # What's next?